indexebusiness/docs/admin/source/chapter03.rst

 **Hide ‘Forgot your password’ link on login**

     Most often it is used when Active Directory integration is set.
-The user will need to do a forget-and-change password the normal Active Directory way instead of the way CentreStack provides.
+The user will need to do a forget-and-change password the normal Active Directory way instead of the way |prodname| provides.
 In this case, it is recommend to hide the "Forgot your password" link.

 **Don’t retry when login failed**